 We create a Distribution List for the DEF & Co statutory trust containing £350,000 which does not prove reliable.
 It contains 450 balances and suggests a shortfall of £20,000.
 Around 250 balances are under £500.
 DEF & Co dealt mainly with high value conveyancing and commercial matters.

 Due to the Distribution List not being reliable, there being a lot of small balances, and the nature of the firm's clients, we set a small balance threshold of £500.

 Our next step is to invite claims from possible beneficiaries if we have not already received a claim.
 We contact the beneficiaries to ask them to complete a claim form, provide identification and, if necessary, provide evidence of their entitlement.
 The beneficiaries may be:

 - The client - The client and their contact details can usually be found in the firm's records or the client files.

 - Third party - A third party may be a beneficiary.
 For example, HMRC, the Land Registry or an estate agent in a conveyancing matter, or a barrister or an expert on a litigation matter.

-- Compensation Fund – Due to the time it generally takes to deal with the statutory trust, most clients or third parties with money held by the intervened firm will normally have made a claim on the Compensation Fund.
-In such cases, the Fund becomes the beneficiary in place of the person it has paid.
+- SRA Compensation Fund - Due to the time it takes to deal with the statutory trust, most clients or third parties will normally have made an application to the SRA Compensation Fund.
+If the fund has made a payment to a person, it becomes the beneficiary in their place.

-If we can identify the beneficiary but do not know where they are, we may instruct tracing agents to try to find them.
+If we can identify the beneficiary but do not know where they are, we may instruct tracing/enquiry agents to try to find them.
 We may not know where they are because the firm's records do not contain any contact details or because the contact details are no longer correct.
-We will consider these factors when deciding whether to try to locate such beneficiaries:
+We will consider these factors when deciding whether to try to locate them: